martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 end
 ```

 Handlers are classes that process a web request in order to produce a web response.
-This response can be a rendered HTML content or a redirection for example.
+This response can be rendered HTML content or a redirection for example.

 In the above example, the `HomeHandler` handler explicitly processes a `GET` HTTP request and returns a very simple `200 OK` response containing a short text.
 But in order to access this handler via a browser, it is necessary to map it to a URL route.
 To do so, you can edit the `config/routes.cr` file as follows: